Believe it or not, the pandemic is influencing interior design trends.

-A house isn’t just a place to sleep any more – it’s your office, your social space, your exercise space, and more – and people will be looking to create a homethat reflects this.
+A house isn’t just a place to live any more – it’s your office, your gym, yoga studio, and more – and people are looking to create homes that reflects this.

 So, what does this mean for the future of interior design?
 Here's how the design of our homes could change across the coming years as a reaction to the health crisis and the need for more adaptable, flexible spaces.

 Natasha Bradley, new paint brand, Lick’s colour and interiors expert says: 'Since lockdown, I’ve been working from an earthier pallet, carefully curating multi-functional spaces that suit my clients' needs to cater to both work and play.'

 'The pandemic has impacted many interior trends, shifting away from open plan spaces and encouraging people to create purposefully designed ‘hubs’ that can offer the privacy and focus needed for work / schooling with breakout areas that provide much needed separation and relaxation.
 Colours which easily transcend mindsets, like beiges and greiges, are perfect for tying these spaces into one another, enabling you to still achieve an open feel, while creating designated spaces to get the whole family from morning to evening.'

 Bathrooms have long been a space to escape to after a tough day but that desire is becoming greater.
 Hayley Robson, Creative Director, Day True, says 'We will now start see the importance of home spas to allow us to fully relax and de-stress.
 Adding a steam function to a shower area, or removing the shower all together and opting for a large luxurious bath can provide different ways to relax with water.'

 'The main bathroom, sometimes redundant with the introduction of more en-suites, may transform into a home gym-cum-spa space to fully maximise every square inch.
 Our health, wellbeing and especially mental health are all elements that our homes should provide a remedy for.'